GeoscienceAustralia/dea-knowledge-hub/docs/data/theme/_components/timeliness-currency-report-note.md

-:::{dropdown} What is the Currency of our data products (are they published on time)?
+:::{dropdown} What is the Currency of our data products and are they on time?

 Currency is a measure of how consistently DEA's data products have been published through DEA in line with the stated update frequency on or before the scheduled publish date.
 See the [DEA Published Product Currency Report][CurrencyReport].
 :::